MITSUISOKO_HOLDINGS

 The Group respects the autonomy of each business and promotes group-wide efforts to improve human capital while executing human resource strategies at individual companies.
 Under the Sustainability Committee, the Human Resources Subcommittee, a group-wide organization, has been established to formulate and implement measures to enhance employee engagement and to achieve various KPIs that lead to employee job satisfaction.

-Initiatives: Diversity & Inclusion, Engagement, Health Management, Work Environment, etc.
+Initiatives: Diversity & Inclusion, Employee Engagement, Health Management, Work Environment, etc.

 Employee Engagement